 A Young Farmer is urging everyone in the agriculture industry to ’spread the love’ and help those suffering with mental health issues.

-Beatrice Freer, 19, from Market Harborough in Leicestershire, was struck with depression back in 2015, at the age of just 17, when she started a new job.
+Beatrice Freer, 19, from Market Harborough in Leicestershire, was struck with depression back in 2015 when she started a new job.

 "I thought I’d landed on my feet but that wasn’t the case", she told Farmers Guardian.